SyncfusionExamples/How-to-Export-Chart-as-Image-in-WinUI-Chart/README.md

 # How to Export Chart as Image in WinUI Chart
 This article provides a detailed walkthrough on how to export a [WinUI Cartesian Chart](https://www.syncfusion.com/winui-controls/cartesian-charts) as an image.
 You can export the chart view in your desired file format, with supported formats being **JPEG** and **PNG.**

+The Syncfusion WinUI Chart control supports exporting rendered charts to image formats, enabling developers to preserve visual data for reporting, sharing, or archival purposes.

+## Overview

+The chart export functionality is exposed via the ExportToImage method in the SfCartesianChart and SfCircularChart classes.
+This method allows you to capture the current visual state of the chart and save it to a file or stream in various image formats.

+## Supported Image Formats
+You can export charts to the following formats:
+- PNG (lossless, widely supported)
+- JPEG (compressed, suitable for web)

+## Use Cases

+- Business Reporting: Export charts to image files for embedding in PDF or Word documents used in financial or operational reports.
+- Data Sharing: Share chart visuals with stakeholders via email, chat, or collaboration platforms without requiring access to the application.
+- Archival and Compliance: Save chart snapshots as part of audit trails or historical data records for regulatory compliance.
+- Presentation Materials: Include exported chart images in PowerPoint slides or dashboards for meetings and presentations.
+- Offline Access: Provide users with downloadable chart images for viewing when internet or application access is unavailable.
+- Documentation and Tutorials: Use chart images in technical documentation, user guides, or training materials to illustrate data insights.
+- Social Media and Marketing: Share chart visuals on social platforms to highlight trends, performance metrics, or product analytics.

 ### Initialize SfCartesianChart:

 Set up the **SfCartesianChart** following the [ Syncfusion WinUI Cartesian Chart documentation.](https://help.syncfusion.com/winui/cartesian-charts/getting-started)